The first pictures from Maria-hit Dominica show 'total destruction'

 Video footage shot by the Caribbean Disaster Emergency Management Agency shows large swaths of the island suffered heavy damage, with roofs missing and debris scattered for hundreds of yards.

-A top adviser to Prime Minister Roosevelt Skerrit posted an update on Facebook Wednesday morning, saying at least 7 people had been killed as a direct result of the hurricane.
+Hartley Henry, a top adviser to Prime Minister Roosevelt Skerrit, posted an update on Facebook Wednesday morning, saying at least 7 people had been killed as a direct result of the hurricane.

 “Many buildings serving as shelters lost roofs, which means that a very urgent need now is tarpaulins and other roofing materials,” Henry wrote.
 “Little contact has been made with the outer communities but persons who walked 10 and 15 miles towards the city of Roseau from various outer districts report total destruction of homes, some roadways and crops.”